gopheracademy/gopheracademy-web/content/advent-2017/creating-your-own-bot-experience-with-go-sarah.md

 ## Command
 We already covered what command is.
-As a matter of fact anything that implement `sarah.Command` can be a Command and be passed to `sarah.Bot`.
+As a matter of fact anything that implements `sarah.Command` can be a Command and be passed to `sarah.Bot`.

 ```go
 type myCommand struct {